LoganBrist/Javascript_Bitmap_Drawer/README.md

 # Javascript_Bitmap_Drawer

-Javascript applet to draw 2D pixel art and export the image (for use in character design).
+Javascript applet to draw 2D pixel art and export the image.